www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/features/2024-11-13-t37-solve-sport-lesson-assignment.md

 * [ ] Add to `Constraint Rating Report` the info, if the solution is complete or not.
 * [ ] Consider nesting main editor menu for fields with the same prefix like solution.
 # Done Tasks
+* [x] Visualize constraint graph, in order to double-check the problem definition by hand.
+  This makes it also easier for users to find problems in their optimization definition.
+    * [x] Try out `Constraint#graph()`. -> The result is too technical and the overview is bad.
+    * [x] Make the constraint graph nice and easier to read.
+This method can be adjusted as wanted, as the exact format was never important.
+        * [x] Make it more compact via the new tree transformation method toCompactTree.
+Use toCommonMarkString on the transformed tree.
+            * [x] The equals method has to be implemented for trees.
+            * [x] Long paths trigger blockquotes at toCommonMarkString.
+              That make it harder to see the overhaul structure of the tree.
+              Make a config for this, so that in this case blockquotes are not triggered.
+        * [x] Argumentation -> Arguments
+    * [o] Try out to render this as a normal nested HTML list. -> There is no real advantage of an HTML based rendering vs a text based one yet.
+        * [o] Support HTML form fields.
+        * [o] Use HTML form field for the constraint graph.
 * [x] Double check test data by hand.
     * [x] Use generated names for students instead of numbers, as to make the example more real world likish by styling.
 * [x] Check and correct the problem definition